stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

   * Partly verifiable (as being "AxLam-Core-compliant") at compile time, and partly at runtime.
   * Reliable behavior (except for numbers) across platforms.
   * Small classloader footprint
-  * .equals and .hashCode are mostly trivial, and provided by platform (except for decimal numbers)
+  * .equals and .hashCode are mostly trivial, and provided by platform (except for equality on numbers)

 ### Weaknesses
 We cannot cleanly define a Scala inheritance hierarchy of all Core/Data types, without introducing wrappers.